 - Once you have access to an IBM Watson IoT Platform organization through Bluemix or the Marketplace, you can click to ‘Add a new device’ on the IoT organization dashboard.

-- During the device registration process you will get device properties, copy these when you get them.
-They will look like this:
+- During the device registration process you will get file configuration information containing the following details, copy these when you get them.

 - Organization ID

 - Device ID